codegram/spinach-sinatra-demo/Readme.md

 # Spinach Sinatra Demo
-A small demo of spinach testing a sinatra demo
+A small demo of spinach testing a bare sinatra app

 ## Usage